Discover the Kate Hamilton Mysteries

 Book Three: The Cabinet of Curiosities (working title; in progress)

 Spring in England is a magical time–masses of bluebells on the woodland paths, cowslips and wild thyme in the meadows.
 American antiques dealer Kate Hamilton is spending the month of May in the Suffolk village of Long Barston, enjoying precious time with Detective Inspector Tom Mallory, and filling in at the antiquities shop owned by her friend, Ivor Tweedy, currently recovering from hip surgery.
 Kate is thrilled when a local widow consigns a very old and valuable Chinese vase, but when the vase goes missing and a body turns up in the shop’s back room, Kate finds herself on the trail of a missing daughter, a ruthless killer, and a centuries-old pattern of betrayal.

 Book Four: Murder at Fouroaks (proposed title)

-Kate Hamilton has been invited to spend Christmas at Fouroaks, the family home of Detective Inspector Tom Mallory’s eccentric uncle, Nigel Hartley, an eighty-year-old bachelor with a penchant for fast cars, French wine, and anything in a skirt.
-The estate is entailed on Tom’s cousin, an indolent ne’er-do-well.
-When the body of the nephew is found hanging on the Christmas tree, Kate finds herself swept into the investigation.
-This time her friend Tom Mallory can’t help.
+American antiques dealer Kate Hamilton has been invited to spend a blissful summer holiday at Fouroaks, the Devon estate of DI Tom Mallory’s eccentric uncle, Nigel Hartley–an eighty-year-old bachelor with a penchant for fast cars, French wine, and anything in a skirt.
+Kate is a big hit with Uncle Nigel, but when a body turns up in the Great Hall, Kate is once again swept into a murder investigation.
+This time Tom Mallory can’t help.
 He’s the prime suspect.